 The Beaver Valley End-to-End badge (right) is awarded to registered participants who complete the biennial Beaver Valley End-to-End event held over two weekends around Labour Day.
-Registration fee includes transportation, refreshments and the End-to-End badge.
-View photos of our most recent End-to-End Biennial event.
-The next Beaver Valley End-to-End event will be held in the fall of 2019.
+The registration fee includes transportation, refreshments and the End-to-End badge.

 Falling Water Trail Badges

 The Falling Water Trail is a 31.1 km loop which includes hiking the east and west sides of the Beaver Valley trail from km 47.8 to km 76.5 and connecting them with the Valley Crossover Side Trail.
 Hike the loop from any start point and in either a clockwise or counter-clockwise direction.
 Map 26.

 The Falling Water badge (right) is awarded to individuals who hike the challenging loop in one day either independently or by participating at the official biennial event.
 View photos from our most recent Falling Water badge event.
 The next Falling Water event will be held in the fall of 2020.